Burton’s Biscuits introduced the Wagon Wheel and Jammie Dodgers product lines and became the second-largest biscuit manufacturer in Britain.

 Weston maintained scrupulous cost control.
 A visitor to a Weston plant in Slough in 1937 noted a jet of air that was thinning the chocolate coating on the production line biscuits.
 The visitor commented, “that’s blowing the chocolate off”, and Weston replied, “No, it’s blowing the profit on”.

 Weston Foods Ltd was formed in 1938 to acquire the four Weston biscuit companies as well as a number of bakery and confectionery firms.
-By this time Weston was one of the wealthiest men in the British foods industry.
+Weston was one of the wealthiest men in the British foods industry by this time.

 Weston Foods was acquired by Allied Bakeries, also controlled by the Weston family, in 1939.